domschrei/mallob/docs/application_engines.md

 ## Job engine

 The core part of adding a new application engine to Mallob is to create a custom subclass of `Job` (see `src/app/job.hpp`) and to implement all of its pure virtual methods.
-(More documentation coming soon.)
+The `dummy` application serves as a basic skeleton and starting point.
+The application SAT serves as a full-featured example, including non-trivial communication across processes; note however that its job logic is relatively complex due to sub-processing.
+We intend to provide a simplistic, educative and yet well-tested and well-documented example application in the near future.